dh-notes/vim-article/main.md

 map k gk
 ```

+Note the use of double quotes for comments, which are ignored on startup.
+For
-For more useful settings, take a look at some of the `.vimrc`s that other
+more useful settings, take a look at some of the `.vimrc`s that other Vim users
-Vim users have posted to GitHub.
-[A recent GitHub search for 'vimrc'](https://github.com/search?utf8=✓&q=vimrc)
+have posted to GitHub.
+[A recent GitHub search for
-returned over seven thousand examples.
+'vimrc'](https://github.com/search?utf8=✓&q=vimrc) returned over seven thousand
+examples.
+The authors' configuration files can be found here and here.
+Your
+`.vimrc` file will soon become your prized possession.
+It is what makes Vim
+uniquely yours.
+We recommend that you do not add any lines there that you don't
+understand.
+A good `.vimrc` configuration file will be well annotated by the
+owner.

 ## Common Addons